Kourtney Kardashian And Scott Disick Update: Dating Or Fighting Over Kids?

 The insider claims Scott Disick is reportedly planning to fight Kourtney Kardashian for custody of their three kids if he has to and is determined to keep her from gaining full custody of the children.
 The source also said that Scott Disick doesn’t feel that the kids are in any danger and wants his former partner to “f*** off.”

-To see more of Kourtney Kardashian, Scott Disick, and their family, tune into the Season 13 premiere of Keeping Up with the Kardashians on Sunday, March 12, at 9 p.m. on the E!
+To see more of Kourtney Kardashian, Scott Disick and their family, tune into the Season 13 premiere of Keeping Up With the Kardashians on Sunday, March 12, at 9 p.m. on the E!
 Network.

 [Featured Image by Slaven Vlasic/Getty Images]